 Availability

-๐ Extra space for Solitaire PPS & PPS Club |
+| 👍 Extra space for Solitaire PPS & PPS Club |

-Solitaire PPS Club and PPS Club members get access to better availability across all three types of awards, including Promo |
+| Solitaire PPS Club and PPS Club members get access to better availability across Promo, Saver and Advantage awards |

 Flexibility

-If you want to book a Promo award, you need to be very certain about your travel plans because thereโs strictly no changes or refunds permitted.
-Canโt make your flight?
+If you want to book a Promo award, you need to be very certain about your travel plans because there’s strictly no changes or refunds permitted.
+Can’t make your flight?
 Kiss your miles goodbye.
+That’s why I always advise readers to buy travel insurance that covers mile and points bookings, so in case you can’t travel, you can at least recover the cash value of the ticket.

 Stopovers

 Stopovers are breaks in the journey of more than 24 hours.
-For example, you could fly from Singapore to New York on SQ25, spend a week in Frankfurt (the stopover point), the continue onwards to New York.
+For example, you could fly from Singapore to New York on SQ25, spend a week in Frankfurt (the stopover point), then continue onwards to New York.

 Promo awards are not eligible for stopovers.